Digital Federal Credit Union (DCU) is a high-energy, caring and fun culture that also provides top-notch benefits and challenging work.

 DCU wanted a fresh, engaging career site that still fit in with the rest of the company’s corporate brand.
 So within their existing template, Stories Inc. created a tiled layout — six different areas of DCU life for the candidate to explore: The DCU Way, Benefits, Life@DCU, Growth, Perks and Stories.

 When exploring a specific area, the candidate is met with image galleries of real DCU team members as well as interesting social graphics, featuring a team member with a story about a certain aspect of life at DCU that is particularly meaningful for them.

 Stories Inc. delivered this content to DCU in both visual mock-ups and in HTML code, making for an easy upload for the tech team to load onto their own server and site.
 Within 10 weeks of the interview day, the site went live at last!

 Click-and-drag the vertical bar in the slider below to see the before and after difference!

 Recruitment marketing can have an impact on overall organizational performance.
 We are just now starting to see studies of its impact on the entire organization.

 The story-based career site provides an authentic view into the DCU experience, arming candidates with enough information to decide if they are a fit.
-Stories Inc. wondered if the quality of applicant, and thus quality of hire, improved from pre- to post- career site launch.
+Stories Inc. wondered if the quality of the applicant, and thus the quality of hire, improved from pre- to post- career site launch.
 We asked DCU hiring managers, “Would you consider your new hires this quarter to have ‘raised the talent bar’ on your existing team?”